julian3bk/Sudoku_Solver/README.md

 ## Limitations
 Some Sudoku puzzles do not provide enough information for this algorithm to work.
-These can be solved by guessing but this program does not do this. french.dat is an example of a board that can not be solved. french1.dat and french2.dat are the same as french.dat but with one cell in each of them guessed.
+These can be solved by guessing but this program does not do this. french.dat is an example of a board that can not be solved by this program on its own. french1.dat and french2.dat are the same as french.dat but with one uknown cell value in each of them guessed.
 In this case both guesses lead to the same soloution.
 However the guess in french3.dat leads to a different soloution.